The Soccer Mom Blog logo

 6. Bring Extra Pumping Equipment

-Having a set of pump accessories (I have the Medela Pump in Style Advanced) for each session means that you don’t have to wash between breaks.
+Having a set of pump accessories for each session means that you don’t have to wash between breaks.
 You can simply rinse and bag up to take home.
 If you only have one set of accessories but have access to a refrigerator, you can instead rinse, bag, and keep cold for a few hours until your next pumping session.

 7. Sterilize with Microwave Steam Bags